-But, for those of us who can’t take a break and that 4th cup of coffee just isn’t cutting it, it’s time for an afternoon snack!
+But for those of us who can’t take a break and for whom that fourth cup of coffee just isn’t cutting it, it’s time for an afternoon snack!

 So get up, stretch your legs, do some jumping jacks and have a snack to get your brain back to bouncing for the rest of the day.

 Try one of these 10 simple and delicious snack suggestions.

 1. A handful of nuts.
 Protein-filled, easy to store in your desk or divide into small containers, nuts are great for a prepackaged, no hassle, quick and easy energy solution.